The Waksdale Decision:

 Generally speaking, common law notice far exceeds the statutory minimum and ranges between 1 to 24 months’ notice, or compensation in lieu, based on factors such as the employee’s age, length of service, and character of employment.

 The respondent sought to appeal the decision to the Supreme Court of Canada, but was denied leave.
-Meaning, the Supreme Court refused to hear the appeal and the Waksdale decision is currently the law of the land in Ontario with respect to termination clauses.
+This means that the Supreme Court refused to hear the appeal and the Waksdale decision is currently the law of the land in Ontario with respect to termination clauses.

 Blog posts are not legal advice.